 What is Palliative Care?

 Palliative care supports people and their families who are dealing with life-limiting illness and helps them to live as comfortably as possible.
-By 'life-limiting' we mean those conditions that can't be cured and may at some point result in the person dying, be that years, months, weeks or days away.
-For instance: cancers that can't be cured though may still be responsive to drugs or radiation; nervous system, heart, lung or kidney diseases that get progressively more debilitating despite all treatments.
+By 'life-limiting' we mean those conditions that cannot be cured and will at some point result in the person dying, be that years, months, weeks or days away.
+For instance: cancers that cannot be cured though may still be responsive to drugs or radiation; nervous system, heart, lung or kidney diseases that get progressively more debilitating despite all treatments.